 - What this suggests is that PRP acts as an anti-inflammatory, it turns a toxic joint, one that breaks down cartilage (catabolic – meaning eroding or breaking down) into a healing joint environment by bringing in healing cells and growth factors into the damaged joint that repairs the lesions and cracks in the cartilage.
 It also inspires the building of new cartilage.

-PRP makes stem cells work and acts as an anti-inflammatory
+PRP makes stem cells work and act as an anti-inflammatory

 A 2016 study in the journal Tissue engineering.
-Part B, Reviews, (5) gives a fascinating account of the healing mechanisms of PRP.
+Part B, Reviews, (5) gives an account of the healing mechanisms of PRP.